kaliiiiiiiiii/PublicDuckyChallenger/evil_crow_cable/README.md

 > *Note:* \
 > This has only been tested with the Arduino IDE 2.3.2

-1. Start with the installation at [github.com/joelsernamoreno/EvilCrowCable-Pro#basic-requirements](https://github.com/joelsernamoreno/EvilCrowCable-Pro?tab=readme-ov-file#basic-requirements) \
+1. Follow the instructions at [github.com/joelsernamoreno/EvilCrowCable-Pro#basic-requirements](https://github.com/joelsernamoreno/EvilCrowCable-Pro?tab=readme-ov-file#basic-requirements)
 2. Ensure having:
    > version `2.2.0` of `Adafruit TinyUSB Library` by `Adafruit` \
    > version `0.5.2` of `PIO USB` by `sekigon-gonnoc` \
    installed (in Library manager, do NOT update)
 3. delete the files inside [`EvilCrowCable-Pro/@main/firmware`](https://github.com/joelsernamoreno/EvilCrowCable-Pro/tree/main/firmware) and copy the ones at [this directory](/evil_crow_cable) into
 4. edit the url at [firmware.ino#L6](firmware.ino#L6) based on your needs

 ## Change Keyboard layout